ccoovrey/pegasus_lms/03-intro_linux_bash/02_intro_linux_os.md

 # Introduction to Linux Operating System

 In this section, using the ubuntu 16 vagrant, we will explore the Linux Operating System.
-Using SANS Cyber Aces tutorials we will explore Linux.
+If you want to look at an ubuntu 16 vagrant without any vulnerabilities and look at [the directory: normal_ubu16_vagrant](normal_ubu16_vagrant).
+This is a useful thing to do because you can look at files and configurations that don't have vulnerabilities and learn about an OS that is normal.
+Using SANS Cyber Aces tutorials we will explore Linux, using different vagrants for the exercises below.
 Specifically:

 ## 1.0 Core Commands
 [SANS Cyber Aces Core Commands Tutorial](https://tutorials.cyberaces.org/tutorials/view/1-1-3.html)